CargoSpace/CargoSpaceChallenge/README.md

 ## Start the celery beat service using the django scheduler:
-celery -A csc beat -l info -S django celery -A csc beat celery -A csc worker -B
+celery -A csc beat -l info -S django celery -A csc beat celery -A csc worker -B (my guess is with beat in one process)

 ## Install RabbitMQ
 http://www.rabbitmq.com/install-debian.html